Fluid Components International

-Fluid Components International (FCI), headquartered in San Marcos, California, is a manufacturer of thermal dispersion flow and level measurement instrumentation.
-FCI has two divisions, one serving customers with measurement needs in industrial process and plant applications and an aerospace division, which produces level, temperature, flow and pressure sensors for aircraft manufacturers.
+Fluid Components International (FCI), headquartered in San Marcos, California.
+In November 2023, FCI was acquired by Process Sensing Technologies (PST).
+FCI is a manufacturer of thermal dispersion technology flow and level measurement instrumentation.
+FCI has three business units: One serving customers with measurement needs in industrial process and plant applications; An aerospace division which design and manufactures level, flow, temperature, and pressure sensors for onboard both fixed wing and rotary aircraft; and FCI-Nuclear which manufactures level and flow measurement instruments for the unique and specific applications in nuclear power plants.
 FCI was a pioneer in developing thermal dispersion technology and holds numerous design and technology patents for its application in flow and level measurement.

-The industrial division's products include gas mass flow meters, air flow meters, biogas flow meters, thermal mass flow meters, gas flow switches, liquid flow switches, flow sensors, level switches, and flow conditioners.
-FCI's aerospace products include temperature sensors, liquid level and interface sensors, flow sensors, pressure sensors, and flow conditioners.
+FCI products include gas mass flow meters, air flow meters, biogas flow meters, thermal mass flow meters, gas flow switches, liquid flow switches, flow sensors, level switches, and flow conditioners.
+FCI Aerospace products include sensors, meters and switches for liquid level, flow, temperature, and pressure.

-FCI is an ISO 9001:2000 and AS 9100 certified manufacturer.
+FCI's quality management system is ISO 9001 and AS 9100 certified..

 FCI operates a NIST flow calibration laboratory with 19 precision flow stands.
-FCI utilizes these precision flow stands to flow actual gases and reference fluids matched to the temperature, process conditions, and line size of individual customer flow meter applications.
+FCI utilizes these precision flow stands to flow actual gases and reference fluids matched to the temperature, process conditions, and line size of individual customers' flow meter applications.

-The company has subsidiaries in Tilburg, Netherlands, Beijing, China and Dammam, Saudi Arabia.
+The company has subsidiaries in Tilburg, Netherlands and Beijing, China.
 FCI is represented in 105 countries and has full factory service centers located in the United States, Europe, Asia, and the Middle East.